Systematic Features of Axisymmetric Neutrino-Driven Core-Collapse Supernova Models in Multiple Progenitors: Numerical setup

-The investigated progenitors with iron cores \citep{Woosley02} are given in $0.2\Msun$ steps between $10.8\Msun$ (s10.8) and $28.2\Msun$ (s28.2) and further from $30\Msun$ (s30) up to $75.0\Msun$ (s75) in 1.0 $M_{\odot}$ steps.
-The structure of these stars, such as density profiles and the pre-collapse masses have been already described in \citet{Ugliano12}.
-To induce non-spherical instability, we add initial seed perturbations by zone-to-zone random density variations with an amplitude less than 1\%.
+The investigated solar-metallicity progenitors with iron cores \citep{Woosley02} are given in $0.2 ~M_{\odot}$ steps between $10.8 ~M_{\odot}$ (s10.8) and $28.2 ~M_{\odot}$ (s28.2), further from $29 ~M_{\odot}$ (s29) up to $40 ~M_{\odot}$ (s40) in $1.0 ~M_{\odot}$ steps, and a $75 ~M_{\odot}$ model (s75), 101 progenitors in total.
+The structure of these stars, such as the density profiles and the pre-collapse mass distributions has been already described in \citet{Ugliano12}.
+Here for convenience, we show the mass distribution of some selected models at a pre-collapse stage and the time of core bounce (Figure \ref{fig-mr}).
+Before bounce, the distribution varies from models to models, especially at the outer radius.
+The mass distribution of the collapsing core dynamically changes after the onset of collapse, but at bounce, the mass distributions remain almost identical within $\sim 2 \times 10^7$ cm among the different progenitor models (bottom panel).